xinwenfu/Get-Started-With-ESP32-OTA/README.md

 ### Trying to Update to the Same App Version

 Now we will see what happens when the current firmware and the new firmware have the same version.
-Change the value of "version.txt" to 1 by running ```echo 1 > version.txt```, and build and run your app using ```idf.py flash monitor```.
+Change the value of "version.txt" to 1 by running ```echo 1 > version.txt```, and build and run your app.

 You will notice that although the new firmware downloads successfully, we get a warning indicating that the new version is the same as the running version, so the OTA process does not complete: